Notaovercat/chat-app/README.md

 # Configuration
 The backend and frontend applications use environment variables for configuration.

-For the backend, create a .env file in the packages/backend directory and populate it with the following:
+For the backend, create a .env file in the packages/backend directory and populate it with the following or similar:
 ```bash
 DATABASE_URL="postgresql://postgres:postgres@localhost:5433/postgres?schema=public"
 CORS_ORIGIN="http://localhost:3000"